wilmix8/JAVA7.0/README.md

 ==========

-JAVA7.0 is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  JDollar(J$) P.L in year  2016.
+JAVA7.0 is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.